NicoDaSkater/se-unit-2/lesson-6-objects/README.md

 ## Essential Questions
 * What is an _object_ and why are they useful?

+An object stores multiple pieces of data about an entity, we can save information about one over arching subject or topic.
+Within this topic we can define different smaller themes/info about the bigger entity calles properties.
+These properties are data structures themselves as they are able to store all data types, array, other objects, etc. The information stored within these properties or *keys* are called values

 * How do we access object properties?
 When can we use dot notation and when must we use bracket notation?

+To access that properties of an object we use bracket notation *and* dot notation.
+We can always used bracket notation putting the property inside `""`.
+We *must* use bracket notation if the key is a number, a string beggining with a non-alphanumeric character.
+Besides these senarios we can use both whenever.

 * What data types can be valid object values in JavaScript?
 What data types can be valid object keys?

+Any data type is valid for object values, keys are only valid as string data types.

 * What is the relationship between arrays and objects in JavaScript?

+##### Both...

+* Both objects
+* Both non-primitive (complex) data types
+    * They can hold a multitude of values
+* Both are data structures
+* Both stored in the section of memory called the heap
+* Copy/Passed by reference
+* Both are mutable
+* Use bracket notation to access values
+    *  myArr[index = number]
+    *  myObj[key = string]
+* Both can use methods

+##### Differences are...

+* Arrays use indexes to access values.
+Objects use keys to access values
+* Indexes are integers.
+Keys are strings.
+* Objects can use dot notation to access values
+* Arrays are used to make ordered lists
+* Objects are used to store related data about an entity

 * What does it mean for a property to be _enumerable_?

 * What are the ways that we can iterate over objects?
 * How can we copy the properties from one object to another?